loicoudot/java4cpp-maven-plugin/README.md

 * `nbThread`           Number of concurrent proxies generator.
 * `mappingsFile`       A comma separated list of mappings files.
 * `templatesFile`      A comma separated list of templates files.
+* `exportFile`		Sets to generate a file containing all the symbols generated during processing.
+* `exportFilter`	Sets a regex to filter the lists of symbols in the export file.
+* `importsFile`		A comma separated list of files containing symbols to use instead of generating new ones.
+* `importsFilter`	Sets a regex to filter the lists of symbols in the imports files.

 java4cpp looks for mappings and templates files inside jars resources and if failed in the file system.